IGITUGraz/L2L/README.rst

 From the Top-Level directory of the directory, run the following command:

-    pip3 install --editable . --process-dependency-links [--user]
+    python3 setup.py install --user

 *The `--user` flag is to be used if you wish to install in the user path as opposed to the root path (e.g. when one does not have sudo access)*

 The above will install the package by creating symlinks to the code files in the relevant directory containing python modules.
 This means that you can change any of the code files and see the changes reflected in the package immediately (i.e. without requiring a reinstall).
 In order to uninstall one may run the following: